Numerical Implicitization

-\texttt{numericalImageDegree} works by first sampling a general point $x \in X$, and manufacturing a general linear slice $L_0$ such that $F(x) \in L_0 \cap \widetilde{Y}$.
-Then, $L_0$ is moved around in a loop of the form described in Theorem \ref{thm:monodromy}.
+We compute the degree of $\widetilde{Y}$ by constructing a \textit{pseudo-witness set} for $\widetilde{Y}$, which is a numerical representation of a parameterized variety (see \cite{HS}).
+First, we sample a general point $x \in X$, and translate a general linear slice $L_0$ so that $F(x) \in L_0 \cap \widetilde{Y}$.
+Then $L_0$ is moved around in a random loop of the form described in \cite[Lemma 7.1.3]{SW}.
 This loop pulls back to a homotopy in $X$, where we use the equations of $X$ to track $x$.
 The endpoint of the track is a point $x' \in X$ such that $F(x') \in L_0 \cap \widetilde{Y}$.
 If $F(x)$ and $F(x')$ are numerically distinct, then the loop has \textit{learned} a new point in $L_0 \cap \widetilde{Y}$; otherwise $x'$ is discarded.
-We then repeat this process of tracking points in $X$ over each known point in $L_0 \cap \widetilde{Y}$, according to loops in Theorem \ref{thm:monodromy}.
-Note that for random $\gamma_0, \gamma_1 \in \C$, each loop has a positive probability -- bounded away from 0 -- of learning new points in $L_0 \cap \widetilde{Y}$, up until all of $L_0 \cap \widetilde{Y}$ is known.
-Thus by carrying out many loops from Theorem \ref{thm:monodromy}, the probability of finding all points in $L_0 \cap \widetilde{Y}$ approaches 1.
-In practice, if several consecutive loops\footnote{This is specified by the option \texttt{maxRepetitiveMonodromies} (with default value 4).} do not learn new points in $L_0 \cap \widetilde{Y}$, then we suspect that all of $L_0 \cap \widetilde{Y}$ has been calculated.
-To verify this, we pass to the \textit{trace test} (see \cite[Corollary 2.2]{SVW}, \cite[\S 5]{HR} or \cite[\S 1]{LS}), which provides a characterization for when a subset of $L_0 \cap \widetilde{Y}$ equals $L_0 \cap \widetilde{Y}$ .
+We then repeat this process of tracking points in $X$ over each known point in $L_0 \cap \widetilde{Y}$, via new loops.
+In practice, if several consecutive loops do not learn new points in $L_0 \cap \widetilde{Y}$, then we suspect that all of $L_0 \cap \widetilde{Y}$ has been calculated.
+To verify this, we pass to the \textit{trace test} (see \cite[Corollary 2.2]{SVW}), which provides a characterization for when a subset of $L_0 \cap \widetilde{Y}$ equals $L_0 \cap \widetilde{Y}$.
 If the trace test is failed, then $L_0$ is replaced by a new random $L_0'$ and preimages in $X$ of known points of $L_0 \cap \widetilde{Y}$ are tracked to those preimages of points of $L_0' \cap \widetilde{Y}$.
 Afterwards, monodromy for $L'_0 \cap \widetilde{Y}$ begins anew.
-If the trace test is failed \texttt{maxTraceTests} (= 10 by default) times in total, then \texttt{numericalImageDegree} exits with only a lower bound on $\deg(\widetilde{Y})$.
+If the trace test is failed \texttt{MaxAttempts} (by default 5) times, then the method exits with only a lower bound on $\deg(\widetilde{Y})$.
+To speed up computation, the option \texttt{MaxThreads} allows for loop tracking to be parallelized.

 \begin{example} Let $\widetilde{Y} = \sigma_2(\PP^1 \times \PP^1 \times \PP^1 \times \PP^1 \times \PP^1) \subseteq \PP^{31}$.
 We find that $\deg(\widetilde{Y}) = 3256$, using the commands below: